The Point - A Relais & Châteaux Adirondack Property

 Let’s get to The Point on Saranac Lake.

-Once the private Great Camp of Willam Avery Rockefeller II, co-founder of Standard Oil with his brother John D. Rockefeller Jr., The Point is an exquisite jewel on Saranac Lake.
+Once the private Great Camp of William Avery Rockefeller II, co-founder of Standard Oil with his brother John D. Rockefeller Jr., The Point is an exquisite jewel on Saranac Lake.
 Architectural Digest describes it as “among the most rarefied of wilderness experiences in America.”

 Each room is decorated uniquely.
 All guest rooms have gorgeous lake views, hand-crafted beds, wood-burning fireplaces, indulgent baths, and outdoor sitting spaces.
-Trust us; you don’t have to worry about overlooking the parking garage, scratchy sheets, or odd stains on the carpet.

 In keeping with the Gilded Age house party vibe, guests dine together.
 The staff occasionally mixes things up with unique outdoor venues, an island picnic, and a snow barbecue in the winter.